sales territory is a group of customers assigned to and managed by a sales or service person. There are 3 sales territory alignment types:

 How data enhances your geographic sales territory maps

 A variety of boundaries to create territories

-When you start creating your sales territory map, you should think about the level of detail you need. eSpatial includes a variety of boundary options, including US state, county and ZIP codes, postal codes in the UK, Canada and Australia, and much more.
-This gives you the flexibility to drill down and divide up territories even at the local level.
+When you start creating your sales territory map, think about the level of detail you need. eSpatial includes boundary options, including US state, county, and ZIP codes, postal codes in the UK, Canada, and Australia, and much more.
+It allows you to drill down and divide up territories even at the local level.

-Visit our dataset library to learn more about the boundary data available free with eSpatial.
+Visit our dataset library to learn more about the boundary data available for free with eSpatial.

 Add context to sales territory maps with demographic data

 Creating a sales territory map is more than just drawing lines.
 The more information you have, the better you can optimize your territories for performance and efficiency.
 Including demographic information in your territory process can add context to your business data, giving you more insight into why some territories perform while others struggle.

 Based on the above maps, you can see that Territory 2 and Territory 7 have good demographics that will match well with your target market.
 If areas like Territory 4 have struggled to generate business, you may want to look more closely at whether there is enough potential business in the area due to the lower median household income.